 RiverTown Therapeutics and their Cyclosporine Product

 The biggest news in the hair loss world this month has been RiverTown Therapeutics’ new website.
+Edit: no longer working after the company closed in 2020.
 I have generally not been too keen about this company even though I have mentioned them several times in my blog posts this year.

 My two biggest reasons for being pessimistic about RiverTown are the facts that:

-- RiverTown has not even conducted phase 1 clinical trials for RT1640 at present per their product pipeline page, and by the time all 3 clinical trials are concluded, we could very well have a few more superior treatments on the market (Follica, Histogen, Tsuji, Shiseido and more).
+- RiverTown has not even conducted phase 1 clinical trials for RT1640 at present per their product pipeline page.
+By the time all 3 clinical trials are concluded, we could very well have a few more superior treatments on the market (Follica, Tsuji, Shiseido and more).

-Adding to my skepticism about RiverTown are small details such as its actual home page still saying “under construction” as of today, and the CEO’s Linkedin profile not even having RiverTown listed in there (I thought it was there in the past?).
+Adding to my skepticism about RiverTown are small details such as its actual home page still saying “under construction” as of today.
+And the CEO’s Linkedin profile does not even having RiverTown listed in there yet.

-Having said that, I was pleased to learn that the respected hair loss researchers Dr. Elaine Fuchs and Dr. Maria Hordinsky (the former has been mentioned on this blog many times before) are both on RiverTown’s scientific advisory board.
-Moreover, RiverTown’s CEO David Weinstein was previously associated with a company named GliaMed, and they had a product called GM1485 that never came to market, but that supposedly (in animals) promoted “the regeneration of all components of the skin after injury, including nerves, hair follicles, blood vessels, dermis and epidermis with minimal scarring”.
-Encouraging.
+Having said that, I was pleased to learn that the respected hair loss researchers Dr. Elaine Fuchs and Dr. Maria Hordinsky are both on RiverTown’s scientific advisory board.
+Moreover, RiverTown’s CEO David Weinstein was previously associated with a company named GliaMed.
+They had a product called GM1485 that never came to market, but that supposedly (in animals) promoted “the regeneration of all components of the skin after injury, including nerves, hair follicles, blood vessels, dermis and epidermis with minimal scarring”.

-Hopefully the fact that last week the US House of Representative overwhelmingly supported the passage of the 21st Century Cures Act will help RiverTown and other companies in the hair loss world bring forth their products to market significantly faster, without having to move to Japan.
+Hopefully the fact that last week the US House of Representative overwhelmingly supported the passage of the 21st Century Cures Act will help RiverTown and other companies in the hair loss world bring forth their products to market significantly faster.

 In any event, getting back to the subject matter of this post, the reason I mention RiverTown is because the new website clarifies that the company’s RT1640 hair loss product contains three ingredients, one of which is cyclosporine A: